aleph2c/miros/doc/examples.rst

 action that the statechart took as a response to your programmed stimulation.

 This reaction could be a change of state, or just a running of custom code upon a signal.
-When I write custom code, I mean code that is not needed to describe the structure itself.
-It is placed into the structure that that it can when when a state has something happen to it.
+By "custom code", I mean code that is not needed to describe the reactive structure itself.
 For instance, the inner state has ``print("hello world")`` linked to it's response to an entry event.

-Before we print our `hello world`, we need to build up the statechart structure, then we need to take action by firing a bunch of signals at it and see how it responds.
+Before we print our `hello world`, we need to build up the statechart structure, then we send events to the chart.

 Let's begin by building the structure.